 - Width in Mixing & Mastering

-We already talked a bit about mid/side in the phase paragraph, but let's dive into it some more.
+We already talked a bit about the mid/side in the phase paragraph, but let's dive into it some more.

 Mid/Side EQs are more often employed in mastering if the engineer has to work with just a single stereo file and he wants to fix just something from either the mid or side, for example cleaning the low end by high-passing the side only.

-A similar solution would be to use a multiband imager and monoize the frequencies below let's say 100 Hz.
+A similar solution would be to use a multiband imager and mono-ize the frequencies below let's say 100 Hz.

 Talking about multiband processing it can be really helpful to differentiate the role of frequency ranges in the stereo panorama.

-Starting from the lowest range and going up the spectrum you may want to create bands with an incremental amount of width: the highest band with frequencies above around 16 Khz usually is really spread out to give 'air' to mixes and masters.
+Starting from the lowest range and going up the spectrum you may want to create bands with an incremental amount of width: the highest band with frequencies above 16 Khz usually is spread out to give 'air' to mixes and masters.

-An other technique to try is mid/side saturation and compression:
+Another technique to try is mid/side saturation and compression:

 again, in tandem with the concept of contrast, it can be cool to try different sonic qualities on your mid and side channels.

-height (the most common use in managing frequencies), width (for example with the techniques mentioned by using it in L/R or Mid/Side mode) and depth (brighter sounds tend to appear closer to the listener for example, as louder and drier ones tend to be).
+height (the most common use in managing frequencies), width (for example with the techniques mentioned by using it in L/R or Mid/Side mode), and depth (brighter sounds tend to appear closer to the listener for example, as louder and drier ones tend to be).

 Furthermore by cutting gently in this area and boosting the edges of our listening range (the very lows and the very highs) you can get a wider mix too.

-Remember that a great mix is achieved by having the right amount of clarity, separation, balance and space.
+Remember that a great mix is achieved by having the right amount of clarity, separation, balance, and space.

-Talking about good practices I'd say don't rely just on headphones when mixing since they give a different perception of width from what monitors do, the most important differences being that what comes from the left channel arrives just to the left ear on headphones, also there is no natural reverb wearing them so the depth feeling may be compromised too (actually also the height parameter, because bass frequencies are more difficult to balance on headphones where you don't have a physical perception of them).
+Talking about good practices I'd say don't rely just on headphones when mixing since they give a different perception of width from what monitors do, the most important difference being that what comes from the left channel arrives just to the left ear on headphones, also there is no natural reverb wearing them so the depth feeling may be compromised too (actually also the height parameter, because bass frequencies are more difficult to balance on headphones where you don't have a physical perception of them).

-There are some tools out there that try to do monitor simulation on headphones but actually it all comes down to knowing what you are listening to.
+There are some tools out there that try to do monitor simulation on headphones but actually, it all comes down to knowing what you are listening to.

-A not so known mixing technique is the LCR approach, which stands for Left, Central and Right, a panning technique where all panpots are set to either left, center, or right—nothing in between.
+A not-so-known mixing technique is the LCR approach, which stands for Left, Central, and Right, a panning technique where all panpots are set to either left, center, or right—nothing in between.

-Personally I've not tried this yet, but some engineers claim that in some situations where you want each element to sound distinct it can work well for the following advantages:
+I've not tried this yet, but some engineers claim that in some situations where you want each element to sound distinct it can work well for the following advantages:

 [I'm quoting the Presonus blog for the following points]

-" - The resulting mixes sound very wide without having to use image processing, because there’s so much energy in the sides.
+" - The resulting mixes sound very wide without having to use image processing because there’s so much energy in the sides.

-- It simplifies mixing decisions, because you don’t have to agonize over stereo placement.
+- It simplifies mixing decisions because you don’t have to agonize over stereo placement.

 - Mixes translate well for those not sitting in stereo’s “sweet spot,” because the most important material is panned to the center.